hexchat/documentation/faq.rst

   - If you are missing Lua your distro may not have HexChat 2.12.1

-- On Windows elect the plugins in the installer.
+- On Windows select the plugins in the installer.

 How do I play sound files on certain events?
 --------------------------------------------